Voliot History, Family Crest & Coats of Arms

-Norman Conquest of island in 1066.
+The Voliot family's name is derived from the ancient Norman culture that was established in Britain following the Norman Conquest of island in 1066.
 Their name originated with an early member who was a free-spirited or eccentric person.
 Further research showed the name was derived from the Latin word follis which formerly referred to anything filled with air, but which later took on metaphorical connotations of empty-headedness and vanity.
-CITATION[CLOSE]

 Early Origins of the Voliot family